Marine Construction Services

 JAG Companies, Inc. is the parent company of many various construction industry firms, including Caldwell Marine International, LLC.
 Caldwell Marine International is a marine construction contractor that specializes in the installation of submarine power through various means and heavy civil marine construction.
 Caldwell Marine International has specialized in submarine cable installation for decades and prides itself on reliability, dependability, efficiency, and safety.
 Not only that, but Caldwell Marine offers a variety of heavy civil marine construction services worldwide that are completed with the utmost precision, care, and attention.

 The marine construction services of Caldwell Marine International are truly unparalleled.
 CMI is a full-service company that is fully equipped with the best tools, equipment, and team to provide the highest quality marine construction services available.
 For over 65 years, CMI has successfully installed and repaired submarine power and telecommunications cables around the globe.
+CMI is a Hispanic owned, MBE certified contractor with the National Minority Diversity Supplier Council.
 Learn more about what makes the CMI processes the best for all of your marine construction service needs.

 For Caldwell Marine, no submarine cable installation job is too big, too small, or too far.
 We service both national and international clients and are ready and able to complete any job ahead of us.

 Offshore wind farm cables are installed from land at a power source to sea at the turbines.
 Installing the portion of cable from land to sea can also be known as nearshore cable installation, which Caldwell Marine specializes in.

 The Caldwell Team has over 120 years of marine construction services and operations experience.
 We are performance-oriented and fully equipped to operate in all areas of heavy marine construction.

 OUR MARINE CONSTRUCTION SERVICES AT WORK